Day 1: Friday 26 April 2024- Penzance to the Isles of Scilly

 We meet in the morning at Penzance harbour to take the 'Scillonian III' ferry for the islands.
 Passing the West Penwith coastline, Longships and Wolf Rock lighthouses, sea-watching from the rear of the ship can be good with Gannet, Fulmar, Shag, Kittiwake, Manx Shearwater, auks, terns and skuas likely.
-Cetaceans such as Harbour Porpoise, Common and Bottlenose Dolphins may be seen, along with recently arrived Basking Shark, bizarre Sunfish or even Atlantic Bluefin Tuna.
-After docking at St Mary’s, the largest of the Scilly Isles, we check into our excellent hotel on Hugh Town beach, enjoy a 'pasty lunch' and begin to explore.
-Circuits around the Garrison or Penninis headlands are early possibilities or into Lower Moors for wildfowl, waders and perhaps Water Rail or Kingfisher.
+Cetaceans such as Harbour Porpoise, Common and Bottlenose Dolphins may be seen, along with recently arrived Basking Shark.
+After docking at St Mary’s, the largest of the Scilly Isles we begin to explore, perhaps with a look around the Garrison or Peninnis headlands, or into Lower Moors for wildfowl, waders, Water Rail and Kingfisher.
 The Scillies are famed for attracting rarities at any time of year, and while we plan to birdwatch at a more leisurely pace than our …for birders… Autumn tour, we won't shy away from opportunities to see attractive Mediterranean overshoots such as Hoopoe, Golden Oriole, Night Heron or Woodchat Shrike if known to be present.

 In the morning we take a boat trip to Annet, a small unpopulated island supporting a breeding colony of Puffin.
 Recently cleared of rats, the island's seabird population has flourished and Manx Shearwater and Storm Petrel have both returned to breed (though the latter do not arrive until May).
-Sandwich, Common and Arctic Tern also breed and often draw the attention of passing Arctic Skua, and we should see Grey Seal and perhaps cetaceans too.
+Sandwich and Common Tern also breed and often draw the attention of passing Arctic Skua, and we should see Grey Seal and perhaps cetaceans too.

-Later we explore St Mary’s in more detail, perhaps stretching our legs with a walk along the coastal path to the Old Town and beyond to Porthellick.
+Later we explore St Mary’s in more detail, perhaps stretching our legs with a walk along the coastal path to the Old Town and beyond to Porth Hellick.
 The freshwater lagoon attracts many birds, passing wildfowl including Garganey and waders such as Snipe, Greenshank, Common, Green and Wood Sandpiper plus Kingfisher, all possible from the hides.
-Taking the trail through the ancient, twisted trees at Holy Vale echoes of a fairy tale.
-Though a tricky place to birdwatch, warblers, Spotted and Pied Flycatcher are likely while scarce Golden Oriole are regularly drawn here.
+Taking the trail through the ancient, twisted trees at Holy Vale echoes of a fairy tale and though not the easiest place to birdwatch, warblers, Spotted and Pied Flycatcher are likely while scarce Golden Oriole are regularly drawn here.
 A pleasant afternoon exploring the main island at a relaxed pace.

 Often neglected by birders in Scilly’s early days, more recently its potential has truly been realised and St Martin's lays claim to some great birding.
 St Martin's has a traditional feel as we walk beside row after row of flower fields, some flourishing and others neglected.
 We search for migrant birds, also enjoying the local Song Thrushes, Blackbirds, Robins and Dunnocks, which are incredibly tame and can hop virtually over a visitors foot!
 Offering more great beaches, superb island culture and fantastic views all around, we will certainly have a great day out.

-Lying to the west of Tresco and about half its size, Bryher is wonderful place to explore.
+Lying to the west of Tresco and about half its size, Bryher is another wonderful place to explore.
 Good for birdwatching, the island is special for its botany with designated ‘SSSI’ status protecting its rare, range restricted plants and flowers in some areas.
-During our visit we hope to find Small Adder's Tongue, Orange Bird's-foot Trefoil, if lucky the nationally scarce Hairy Bird's-foot Trefoil (though traditionally flowering later) and Dwarf Pansy – the latter a true Isles of Scilly speciality.
+During our visit we hope to find Orange Bird's-foot Trefoil, nationally scarce Hairy Bird's-foot Trefoil (though traditionally flowering later) and Dwarf Pansy – the latter a true Isles of Scilly speciality.
 Commoner wildflowers including Tormentil, Heath Bedstraw, English Stonecrop, Thrift, Buck’s-horn Plantain and Spring Squill bring colour and in warm weather, migrant Painted Lady and other butterflies all contribute to a varied day.